jvermaas/vmd-packaging-instructions/README.md

 ```
 Again, you could copy this from the edited version from github. `cp edited/vmd.sh vmd/bin/vmd.sh`

+There is a syntactical mistake in `vmd/src/OptiXRenderer.C` that newer versions of `gcc` don't like, so we also have one more copy to make.
+`cp edited/OptiXRenderer.C vmd/src/OptiXRenderer.C`

 ## Debuild

 You need alot of packages to compile VMD.
 See `debian/control`, and install the dependencies if needed.